gal-yedidovich/SwiftExtensions/README.md

-# SwiftExtensions - Reusable & Secure utilities
+# SwiftExtensions - Robust, Reusable & Secure utilities

 This library is handle IO operations on the local disk, with encryption layer for security. it also provides a convenice `Prefs` class for storing Key-Value easily and safely with the same encryption layer.